ziyoung/better-wilcom-docs/wilcom-docs/CrossStitch/cross-stitch_editing/Select_cross_stitches_with_Auto_Select.md

 ## To select cross stitches with Auto Select...

-1Click the Auto Select icon.
+1. Click the Auto Select icon.

-2Click a block of stitches.
+2. Click a block of stitches.
 Only adjoining stitches of that color are selected.

 Tip: Hold down Ctrl to select multiple blocks.